Once I discovered Latin culture in Colombia, I began thinking about Miami more and more.

-I’d been wanting to try the original Serendipity in New York City ever since I saw the movie by the same name (with John Cusack and Kate Beckinsale).
+I'd wanted to try the original Serendipity in New York City ever since I saw the movie by the same name (with John Cusack and Kate Beckinsale).

-Despite being full from my Mofongo, I walked in Serendipity 3 and promptly ordered their famous frozen hot chocolate.
+Despite being full of Mofongo, I walked in Serendipity 3 and promptly ordered their famous frozen hot chocolate.

 Made from the grounds of 17 different types of cacao, it's simply a cold chocolate drink.
 What I didn't expect was the mountain of whip cream they added.

 Because it's made with ice, not ice cream, it's not as heavy as a milkshake, though the cacao ensures it's just as rich.

 Hopped up on sugar, I took the opportunity to pick up a new pair of Oakley's at The Sunglass Hut.

 I'd bought my last pair almost four years earlier in Cape Town.

 Along with South Beach, Little Havana was on my shortlist of must-see places in Miami.